 Mission, Vision & Values

-- We will prescribe buprenorphine for patients when appropriate based on our guidelines.
+- Will prescribe MAT for patients when appropriate based current guidelines.

-- We will not automatically disqualify patients from receiving buprenorphine if they engage in polysubstance abuse (especially benzodiazepines and/or alcohol).
+- Will not automatically disqualify patients from receiving MAT if they engage in polysubstance abuse (especially benzodiazepines and/or alcohol).

-- We will refer patients to the most appropriate follow up possible based on their unique needs.
+- Will refer patients to the most appropriate treatment possible based on their unique needs.

-- We will inform patients of the referral program’s expectations.
+- Will inform patients of the referral program’s expectations.

-- We will continuously evaluate our program and share our lessons learned with others.
+- Will continuously evaluate this program and share lessons learned with others.

-- They will accept and work with patients regardless of insurance status.
+- Will accept and work with patients regardless of insurance status.

-- They will accept patients who have not been prescribed buprenorphine or MAT in the past.
+- Will accept patients who have not been prescribed buprenorphine or other forms of MAT in the past.

-- They will offer timely appointments to patients referred from the hospital and emergency department.
+- Will offer timely appointments to patients referred from all referral environments.

-- They will not place undue financial burden on the patient.
+- Will not place undue financial burden on the patient.